nais/api/README.md

-For local development you need to set the `WITH_FAKE_CLIENTS` environment variable to `true` (as set by `make local`), and you will also need to set the `X-User-Email` header to `dev.usersen@example.com` if you want to act as a regular user, or `admin.usersen@example.com` if you need an admin user.
+For local development you need to set the `WITH_FAKE_CLIENTS` environment variable to `true` (as set by `make local`), and you will also need to set the `X-User-Email` header to `dev.usersen@example.com` if you want to act as a regular user, or `admin.usersen@example.com` if you need an admin user, when interacting with the GraphQL API.

+If you want to override the default configuration, you can create a `.env` file in the root of the project.

+Locally, most external services are replaced with fake clients, and the Kubernetes client reads data from `data/k8s`.

 ## Development practices